harvester/docs/docs/airgap.md

 ```
 sort -u rancher-images.txt -o rancher-images.txt
 ```
 1. Get images.
-This step may take 1 to 2 hours.
-It depends on your network speed.
+This step may take 1 to 2 hours depending on your network speed.
 ```
 ./rancher-save-images.sh --image-list ./rancher-images.txt
 ```